sebastianserrano/react-use-s3/README.md

 docker run -it -p 8080:80 react-s3-demo
 ```
 At this point, all you have to do is go to localhost:8080 in your browser and there you go.
 You can
-upload your files to s3 bucket
+upload your files to s3 your bucket while having the ability to show progress

 ## Author